-Additional information about the Bachelor of Science in Early Childhood Education degree is available by contacting the Education Department at (877) 782-4637 (toll free), (707) 965-6548, www.finishcollege.org, or e-mail dcp@puc.edu.
+Additional information about the Bachelor of Science in Early Childhood Education degree is available by contacting the Education Department's Degree Completion Programs Office at (888) 311-4782 (toll free), (707) 965-6505, www.finishcollege. org, or by e-mail dcp@puc.edu.